lzhangbq/lzhangbq.github.io/README.md

-# lzhangbq.github.io
+# Personal website
-This is the personal website of Liangwei Zhang
+This is the personal website of Liangwei Zhang.
+It can be accessed on https://lzhangbq.github.io/